Submission deadline is November 17, 2023. Accepted speakers will be notified by January 31, 2024.

-To apply, please read the following instructions and then click on the Call for Speakers Form underneath.
+To apply for speaking at Machine Learning Week, please read the following instructions and then click on the Call for Speakers Form underneath.

 Maximize Your Chances of Being Accepted by Following these Recommendations:

 All speakers: Please read this call for speakers in its entirety before proceeding to the speaker proposal form (below).